 The first argument is an optional start or stop command to the daemon.
 When either of these are provided, it will take appropriate action on a daemon process, if it exists.

 Any subsequent arguments are passed to the main class for interpretation.

-The server is packaged in a standalone jar, phoenix-server-<version>-runnable.jar.
-This jar and HBASE_CONF_DIR on the classpath are all that is required to launch the server.
+The server is packaged in a standalone jar, phoenix-queryserver-<version>.jar.
+This jar, the phoenix-client.jar and HBASE_CONF_DIR on the classpath are all that is required to launch the server.

 The JDBC connection string is composed as follows:

-<scheme> specifies the transport protocol used when communicating with the server.
-The only supported transport at this time is http.
+<scheme> specifies the transport protocol (http or https) used when communicating with the server.

 <server-hostname> is the name of the host offering the service.

 <port> is the port number on which the host is listening.
 Default is 8765, though this is configurable (see below).